Cervical cancer library

 - Download file, English (411 KB PDF)

 Cervical Cancer, Cervical Dysplasia, Genital Warts: The Pathogenesis and Clinical Outcomes of HPV Anogenital Infections (2006)

 This six-minute animation shows how the human papillomavirus (HPV) infects human tissue and how disease progresses.

 Cervical cancer issue briefs

 Cervical Cancer Action

-These issue briefs provide succinct analyses of the latest evidence and experience in cervical cancer prevention for developing countries.
+These issue briefs provide succinct analyses of the latest evidence and experience in cervical cancer prevention for low-resource settings.
 The briefs cover HPV vaccine safety, strategies for HPV vaccination in the developing world, and cervical cancer screening and treatment in low-resource settings.
 All three briefs are available in English, Spanish, and French.

 Cervical Cancer Prevention at PATH: Two decades of progress toward a world free of HPV-related cancers

 For over two decades, PATH has championed technical, systems, and policy innovations to reduce cervical cancer deaths among the world's poorest women.
 These publications describe PATH's contributions to advances in cervical cancer prevention and our continued work to expand access to evidence-based primary prevention, screening, and preventive treatment programs.